What does Kusenaoshi mean?

 After Each Matcha Preparation

 Place the whisk onto the kusenaoshi immediately while still damp.
 The bamboo should rest naturally in the holder’s curved interior, with tines pointing downward.
+This positioning allows gravity to help maintain the proper curve while air circulation promotes even drying.

 Drying and Storage Best Practices